Telus Mobility

-Telus Mobility (normally typeset as TELUS Mobility) is a Canadian wireless network operator and a division of Telus Communications which sells wireless services in Canada on its numerous networks.
-It operates 5G, LTE and HSPA+ on its mainstream networks.
-Telus Mobility is the second-largest wireless carrier in Canada, with 10.6 million subscribers as of Q3 2020.
+TELUS Mobility is a Canadian wireless network operator and a division of TELUS Communications which sells wireless services in Canada on its network.
+It operates 5G+, 5G, LTE, HSPA+, and LPWA on its network.
+TELUS Mobility is the third-largest wireless carrier in Canada, with 10.1 million subscribers as of Q2 2024.

-Since 2008, Telus has operated a flanker brand named Koodo Mobile, which is targeted at high school, college and university students.
+Since 2008, TELUS has operated a flanker brand named Koodo Mobile, which is targeted at high school, college and university students.

 History

 1980s

-In 1983, AGT Mobility was formed by Alberta Government Telephones (the predecessor to Telus) to provide a 1G analogue mobile network for Alberta's natural resources industries.
+In 1983, AGT Mobility was formed by Alberta Government Telephones (the predecessor to TELUS) to provide a 1G analogue mobile network for Alberta's natural resources industries.
 It was the first mobile phone network in Canada.
 Analogue services became available to the general public in 1986.

 1990s

 In 1992, AGT launched North America's first digital mobile network.
-Following the merger of Telus with BC Tel in 1999, Telus Mobility expanded its coverage to British Columbia.
+Following the merger of TELUS with BC Tel in 1999, TELUS Mobility expanded its coverage to British Columbia.
 The company's website went online on October 14, 1999.
-The following year, Telus acquired Clearnet Communications and QuébecTel to expand its coverage to the central provinces.
-All these acquisitions, along with a tower-sharing agreement with then-primarily Eastern Canada based Bell Mobility, allowed Telus Mobility to offer its CDMA network in all Canadian provinces.
-Bell and Telus continued their partnership for future network construction.
+The following year, TELUS acquired Clearnet Communications and QuébecTel to expand its coverage to the central provinces.
+All these acquisitions, along with a tower-sharing agreement with then-primarily Eastern Canada based Bell Mobility, allowed TELUS Mobility to offer its CDMA network in all Canadian provinces.
+Bell and TELUS continued their partnership for future network construction.